IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 ### Invoking OpenWhisk actions from Node-RED

-Now that we have the nodes installed, let’s start by creating a flow which invokes an OpenWhisk action:
+Now that we have the nodes installed, let's start by creating a flow which invokes an OpenWhisk action:

 First, drag the OpenWhisk `action` node onto the flow panel.
 Make sure you drag the `action` node (not the `trigger` node) that has both input and output ports.
 The input port receives messages that triggers the action and (optionally) passes in parameters for the invocation.
 The output port returns the activation response message.